michaelemery/staticanalysis/checker/alias/README.md

 3. Pseudo assignment of an alias to method parameters.
 4. Leakage to an alias via method return value.

-## checker framework
-There are two possible types for an expression:
-1. **@MaybeAliased** is the type of an expression that might have an alias.
-This is the default, so every unannotated type is @MaybeAliased.
-Includes the type of null.
-2. **@Unique** is the type of an expression that has no aliases.
-The @Unique annotation is only allowed at local variables, method parameters, constructor results, and method returns.
-It is not allowed on fields, array elements, and type parameters.
-A constructor’s result should be annotated with @Unique only if the constructor’s body does not create an alias to the constructed object.

-There are also two annotations, which are currently trusted instead of verified, that can be used on formal parameters (including the receiver parameter, this):
-1. **@NonLeaked** identifies a formal parameter that is not leaked nor returned by the method body.
-For example, the formal parameter of the String copy constructor, String(String s), is @NonLeaked because the body of the method only makes a copy of the parameter.
-2. **@LeakedToResult** is used when the parameter may be returned, but it is not otherwise leaked.
-For example, the receiver parameter of StringBuffer.append(StringBuffer this, String s) is @LeakedToResult, because the method returns the updated receiver.

-Checker fully qualified names:
-1. org.checkerframework.common.aliasing.AliasingChecker

 ### results